-How to get here: The 6 train travels to Washington Heights, or you can take the 4, 5 to 125th St. and trek east from there.
+How to get here: The A, C and 1 trains travel to Washington Heights, or you can take the 4, 5 to 125th St. and trek east from there.

 This charming neighborhood on the north end of Manhattan is pretty quiet, but has seen a promising amount of growth in the past few years.
 This recent New York Times article notes that restaurants, wine shops, a bike store and even a Starbucks have moved in.
 There’s also Inwood Hill Park, an expansive, wild green space that fronts the Hudson River.
 Prices here remain below-market — about one-third of the average price you’ll find in Manhattan.

 The inventory: There are a number of apartment buildings with units much larger than you’ll find in Manhattan.
 The neighborhood does not have a big market for condos or single-family homes, however.

 What you’ll pay: The average price for an 850-square-foot co-op is $301,500.
 There’s a large rental market in Inwood, with a 950-square-foot space averaging $1,800 a month.
 A typical one bedroom is $1,400.

 How to get here: The commute is one of the downsides to living in this charming neighborhood, as it’s the northernmost point of Manhattan.
 It’s accessible by the A train — the trip takes about 45 minutes from Midtown — and the 1 train, which takes longer.